maythazinphyo1/Devops_gp1/.github/ISSUE_TEMPLATE/bug_report1.md

 ---

 **Describe the bug**
-Integration testing for get cities population in country
+Integration testing for get cities population in country fails.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Choose the method you want to test
-2. Submit integration test on chosen method
+2. Run integration test on chosen method
 3. See error

 **Expected behavior**